Saint Augustine Florida

 Ponce De Leon Hall is said to be home to three spirits.

-The following stories are the urban legends associated with the entities that are claimed to still enjoy the lovely building that they knew as the Hotel Ponce de Leon.
+The following stories are urban legends associated with the entities that are claimed to still enjoy the lovely building that they knew as the Hotel Ponce de Leon.

-Henry Flagler – This mover and shaker was a rich entrepreneur who loved Hotel Ponce De Leon.
+Henry Flagler – This mover and shaker was a rich entrepreneur who loved the Hotel Ponce De Leon.
 When he died on January 15, 1913 in Palm Beach, after falling down at his Palm Beach home, his body was laid in state in the hotel’s rotunda.
 When it was time to carry the body out of the rotunda, all the doors slammed shut.
-The doors were opened again, and his earthly remains were carried to the Mausoleum at Memorial Presbyterian Church as planned for burial.
+They were opened again, and his earthly remains were carried to the Mausoleum at Memorial Presbyterian Church as planned for burial.

-In some hotels listed on HauntedHouses.com, the founder of the hotel often likes to stay or visit their cherished hotel, after they die, perhaps keeping an eye on the living.
+In some hotels listed on HauntedHouses.com, the founders’ spirits often like to stay or visit, perhaps to keep an eye on the living.

 Second wife, Ida Alicia – She was the nurse for the first Mrs. Flagler.
-Described as being a strawberry blonde, Ida was outgoing, but said to be a bit off, showing symptoms of perhaps a manic-depressive or bipolar illness.
-She eventually spent some time in a mental hospital.
-Urban legend claims that she was pushed over the edge by playing with a Ouija board, and died there.
+Described as being a strawberry blonde, Ida was outgoing, but said to be a bit off, perhhaps showing symptoms of manic-depressive illness.
+She eventually spent time in a mental hospital, where she eventually died.
+Urban legend claims that she was pushed over the edge by playing with a Ouija board.

-People with mental issues sometimes have a hard time letting go of this earth and passing through the light to the other side.
+People with mental issues sometimes have a hard time letting go of earthly life and passing through the light to the other side.

 Henry Flagler’s Mistress? – Woman in Black

-In a lot of big hotel stories, there is commonly told yarn about the mistress of the hotel owner who winds up killing herself in some way, because of depression or madness.
+In many big hotel stories, there are commonly told yarns about mistresses of the owner who wind up killing themselves in some way, because of depression or madness.